suranapunam07/job_tracker/README.md

-# Job Application Tracker
+## Job Application Log

-A full-stack web application built to help students and job seekers organize and manage their internship and job search process in one place.
+A full stack web application to help students and job seekers to organise and manage their internship and job search process in one place.

-Finding internships as a student can become difficult when applying to multiple companies at the same time.
-It is easy to forget where you applied, application deadlines, interview dates, interview results, or important notes about a company.
+It can be hard to find internships as a student when you apply to multiple companies simultaneously.
+It is easy to forget where you applied, application deadlines, interview dates, interview results or important notes about a company.

-I built this Job Application Tracker to solve that problem and create a simple personal workspace where I can keep track of my entire internship search.
+To counter that, I built this Job Application Tracker to create a simple personal workspace where I can keep track of my entire internship search.

 ## 🚀 Live Demo